CARRION DE LOS CONDES – TERRADILLOS

 Berto in conversation with a German pilgrim in Ledigos

-You could almost miss the small town of Terradillos!
-With a population of only 80, this is a humble little village … but exactly what you need after a hot day in the sun!
+You would be forgiven if you miss the small town of Terradillos!
+With a population of only 80, this is a humble little village … but exactly what we needed after a hot day in the sun!
 The Albergue Jacques de Molay was an inviting place to stay for the night and we were happy to find beds here.